Top Five U.S. Economic Trends

-There is a lot of uncertainty surrounding Donald Trump's plans and their impact on the U.S. economy over the next four years.
+There is a lot of uncertainty surrounding Donald Trump's plans and their impact on the U.S. economy.
 But the following five trends will occur regardless of whatever Washington DC does.
 Trump can only accelerate or slow them down, but he can't stop or reverse them.
 That's because larger forces are at play.
 Understand these five trends, and you can protect your financial future.

-This means the older generation won't get out of the way for the younger generation.
+This retirement crisis means the older generation won't get out of the way for the younger generation.
 That is making Millennials adapt by giving up the old "career track."
 They want to earn a living that is meaningful to them.
 Some use technological innovation to create new jobs that don't exist today.
 Many have gone on to receive higher level degrees.
-For more, see Retirement Crisis: Why Boomers Won't Retire.

 America Is Declining in Global Economic Power - Before the recession, the United States was the world's only superpower.
 In 2009, the G-20 took center stage in the global economy.
 That organization gives more clout to China, Russia, India, and Brazil.
 These countries initially survived the recession better than Europe or the United States did.
 That's because they regulated their banks to avoid derivatives.
 Their strong economies gave them the leverage to demand more global economic power.
 Although they've since created new economic problems for themselves, they've retained much of their clout.

-That means the cost of loans for everything from furniture and appliances to automobiles to mortgages will rise.
+That means the cost of loans for everything from furniture to automobiles to mortgages will rise.
 It also means savers will earn more on their deposits.

 The speed of transactions also increased economic volatility.
 Gas and oil prices rose and fell, depending on investors' moods.
 That translated to either higher food costs or plummeting commodities prices.

 The Economy Is in the Expansion Phase of the Business Cycle - The phases of the business cycle are like the seasons in the year.
-The 2008 financial crisis was so devastating that the economy took seven years to recover.
+The 2008 financial crisis was so devastating that the economy took seven years to return to robustness.
 That was delayed by the U.S. debt crisis in 2011, the fiscal cliff in 2012, and the government shutdown in 2013.

 We are currently in the expansion phase.
 The economy can remain in this phase for several more years.
 But at some point it will go into the peak phase.
 That's marked by the irrational exuberance that creates asset bubbles.
 That's the precursor to the contraction phases, and another economic crisis.
 The history of booms and busts predicts that will occur between 2018 - 2020.
-Here are Five Steps that Protect You from an Economic Crisis.
+Be sure to review the five steps that protect you from an economic crisis.